jasminemathieu/LAMP-Stack/README.md

 ![back on track](https://imgur.com/4Bh8LdG.jpg)

-After Apache was successfully installed and turned on, I ensured firewall services on ports 80 and 443 were available by running the follwing commands:
+After Apache was successfully installed and turned on, I ensured firewall services on ports 80 and 443 were available by running the following commands:

 `firewall-cmd --permanent --add-service=http` <br/>